-AMNESTY CANADA BOARD NOMINATIONS
+AMNESTY INTERNATIONAL CANADA

 Amnesty International Canada needs new Board members to do the governance work that keeps the organization healthy and able to carry out its human rights work.
 We are looking for people with a wide variety of skills and backgrounds.
 If you, or someone you know, would like to consider being nominated to the Board in 2018, please read further.

 We are looking for Amnesty members with the enthusiasm, commitment, and skills to run for election.
-Please do not be discouraged when you read the skills outlined below; board members come from a diverse variety of backgrounds and perspectives and combine their skills to address issues as a group.
+Please do not be discouraged when you read the skills outlined below; Board members come from a diverse variety of backgrounds and perspectives and combine their skills to address issues as a group.

 What does the Board Do?